harplife/zettelkasten/chemistry/Periodic_Table.md

 The **Period** (row) dictates how many shells are present.

-**Electron Shells** : The specific, quantized energy levels or "orbits" surrounding an atomic nucelus where electrons are located.
+**Electron Shells** : The specific, quantized energy levels or "orbits" surrounding an atomic nucleus where electrons are located.
 They represent the distance of electrons from the nucelus, with inner shells holding lower energy and filling first.
 - Valence Shell : Outermost shell, usually determines chemical properties
 - Electrons in atoms fill shells following a specific, predictable pattern based on energy levels and quantum mechanics.
 The max number of electrons in each shell follows the 2n^2 formula (where n is the shell number), resulting in 2, 8, 18, and 32 electrons for the first four shells.